Frequently Asked Questions

 Is STEM-Light Prep Academy a school?

-STEMlight Prep Academy is not a school.
-It serves as a home education resource and STEM/STEAM enrichment center.
-Parents choose one or multiple programs from options we provide according to what best suits their kids needs.
+STEMlight Prep Academy is Not a school.
+It serves as a home education resource and STEM/STEAM enrichment learning center.
+Parents choose one or multiple programs from options we provide according to what best suits their kids needs and supports their learning goals and plans.

-The admissions process includes an application, portfolio review and/or an interview/evaluation and/or a letter of recommendation/interest.
+The enrollment process starts by filling out our contact form.
+We reach out to you and guide you through the steps according to the option you choose.
+It generally includes a portfolio review and/or an interview/evaluation and/or a letter of recommendation/interest.
 We will also provide you with a tour of our academy.
-We prioritize a student's interests, passions, learning style, and family values, we make sure that we are a good fit for the kids and that the kid is a fit for our learning community.
+We prioritize a student's interests, passions, learning style, and family values, we make sure that we are a good fit for the kids.

 What do I need to know before I register?

 The philosophy of our program is to allow an individualized approach to learning, in which kids are able to create their own learning plans according to their interests, goals, and learning pace with a guide by their side.
-We are a STEM-focused academy, so from the point of admission to SPA, kids receive a tailored learning experience that meets their unique learning needs in Science, Technology, Engineering, and Mathematics.
+We are a STEM-focused academy, so kids receive a tailored learning experience that meets their unique learning needs in Science, Technology, Engineering, and Mathematics.
 We strive to make these subject areas more relevant for the kids by integrating real-world applications and hands-on projects.
+We have an excellent Arts Enrichment program as well where learners dive into creative projects, experiment with different mediums, and build confidence through artistic expression and hands‑on design experiences.

 We do not offer IEP or Special Education services.